balain/org-chart-maker/README.md

 Converts text file into an org chart in one of three formats: text, Visio-formatted text, or Mermaid flowchart.

+# Dependencies
+- Python 3.13+
+- graphviz (only needed for SVG output)

 # Usage
 `python main.py [filename] [-f format]`